KeltonMVP/rules/docs/wiki-info/other-systems/rob.en.md

 ### Robbery process

-* If the player meets all the conditions mentioned above, they will be able to initiate the /rob command in front of any house or business on the server.
+- If the player meets all the conditions mentioned above, they will be able to initiate the /rob command in front of any house or business on the server.
-* When using the command, a window will open from where they must select the **Solo Rob** option (*image ##2*).
+- When using the command, a window will open from where they must select the **Solo Rob** option (*image ##2*).
-* After selecting this option, the player will automatically enter a special interior, automatically losing 10 robbery points and will have the following tasks:
+- After selecting this option, the player will automatically enter a special interior, automatically losing 10 robbery points and will have the following tasks:
+    - **From Skill 1 to Skill 5:** Short Circuit Minigame (default minigame).
-    * Break the circuit to be able to open the door to the safe room (*image ##3*): with the help of the up, down, left, right keys they must direct the wire from one part of the circuit to the other without touching the walls.
-Touching the walls will result in restarting from the initial end of the circuit.
+        - To break the circuit to open the door to the safe room (*image ##3*): using the up, down, left, right keys, he must direct the wire from one side of the circuit to the other without touching the walls.
+Touching the walls will result in restarting from the original end of the circuit.
+    - **From Skill 6 to Skill 7:** Wire Cutting OR Wire Connecting Minigame.
+        - **Wire Cutting:** - you get the same minigame from the Electrician job, you get 3 wires, red, green, blue, and you have to cut the correct wire 3 times to move on.
+        - **Wire Connecting:** - you get the same minigame from the Electrician job, you get 1 point on the left, red, green or blue, and 3 points on the right, red, green and blue.
+You have to connect the color of the dot on the left with the corresponding color dot on the right.
+You have to connect the correct wire 3 times to move on.
+    - **From Skill 8 to Skill 10:** Wire Cutting Minigame OR Wire Connection OR Voltage Adjustment.
+        - **Wire Cutting:** - you get the same minigame from the Electrician job, you get 3 wires, red, green, blue, and you have to cut the correct wire 3 times to move on.
+        - **Wire Connection:** - you get the same minigame from the Electrician job, you get 1 dot on the left, red, green or blue, and 3 dots on the right, red, green and blue.
+You have to connect the color of the dot on the left with the corresponding color dot on the right.
+You have to connect the correct wire 3 times to move on.
+        - **Voltage Adjustment:** - you get the optimal voltage on the left, and the current voltage on the right, the current voltage must be helped (increased/decreased) until it is identical to the optimal one.
+To move on you must adjust the current voltage to the optimal one 3 times.
-    * Break the safe with the help of a drill using the space key (*image ##4*).
-The drill heats up the more it is used, at which point it becomes inefficient and breaking the safe takes much longer.
-For a faster break, it is recommended to keep the drill as cool as possible.
-You also have a temperature index on the drill so you can see when it gets too hot.
+- Break the safe with a drill using the space key (*image #4*).
+The drill heats up the more it is used, at which point it becomes ineffective and breaking the safe takes much longer.
+For a faster break it is advisable to keep the drill as cool as possible.
+You also have a temperature indicator on the drill to see when it gets too hot.
-* In the special room you have at most 5 minutes to go through these two stages, otherwise the robbery will fail.
+- In the special room you have a certain time to go through these two stages, otherwise the robot will fail:
+    - You have a certain time in which you can make the circuit as follows:
+        - **Skill 1:** 300 seconds.
+        - **Skill 2:** 310 seconds.
+        - **Skill 3:** 320 seconds.
+        - **Skill 4:** 330 seconds.
+        - **Skill 5:** 340 seconds.
 * If the player fits in the required time, they will be taken out of the robbed house or business with a money bag, also receiving wanted 6 without the right to surrender for robbery.
 * The next step is to hide the stolen money at two different houses, the player receiving a checkpoint where they need to go.
 Therefore, we recommend having a vehicle waiting when you do such a robbery.
 * If the player manages to take the money to the two locations, then the player moves on to the escape stage <b>provided they have at least 4 successful prison escapes</b>, at which point the player receives payment per slave, another 5 robbery points are deducted, and one point is added to their skill.